dellow/Web-Framework/README.md

 __All additional instructions below assume you have followed the installation process.__

 > __Pro Tip:__ You can make the install script executable by running `chmod u+x install.sh`.
 This will allow you to run the script like this: `./install.sh`.

-<a name="commands"></a>
-## Commands
-The framework uses NPM for most tasks although CSS and JavaScript is compiled via Gulp because SASS in NPM is slow.
-You can however still call the gulp tasks from NPM.

-All commands begin with the standard NPM scripts syntax: `npm run <scriptname>`.
-The current scripts are:

-`assets`
-Does a one time build of both CSS and JavaScript files unminified.

-`css:build`
-Does a one time build of the CSS unminified.

-`css:watch`
-Watches just CSS files and builds unminified.

-`js:common`
-Does a one time build of the common JavaScript files defined in `./src/dist/js/common/index.js` unminified.
-These are your common vendor libraries (jQuery, Underscore etc) and are kept separate so they are not built with the main app build file everytime.

-`js:app`
-Does a one time build of the application JavaScript files defined in `./src/dist/js/app` unminified.

-`js:all`
-Does a one time build of the application JavaScript and the common JavaScript unminified

-`js:watch`
-Watches just JavaScript files and builds unminified.

-`minify`
-Minifies the CSS, JavaScript and Image files.

-`minify:css`
-Minifies just the CSS build file.

-`minify:images`
-Minifies the image assets.

-`minify:js`
-Minifies just the JavaScript build file.

-`test:integration`
-Runs integration tests.

-`sprite`
-Runs the sprite builder which adds all files in `./src/dist/images/icons/png` into standard and retina sprites.

-`version:patch`
-Increases the version number by patch in `package.json` and `bower.json`.

-`version:minor`
-Increases the version number by minor in `package.json` and `bower.json`.

-`version:major`
-Increases the version number by major in `package.json` and `bower.json`.

-`watch`
-Watches for changes in both CSS and JS application files and builds where necessary unminified.

 <a name="styleguide-examples"></a>
 ## Styleguide & Examples